bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 *   billing_address
 *   shipping_addresses

-## Order Status
+## Order status
 When moving through order management, the order status is not automatically updated.
 This needs to be changed as needed.

 You can specify `status_id`, which will automatically set the corresponding status.
-When `status_id` is not specified, it will be automatically set to 1, which will set status to Pending.
+The value of `status_id` is automatically set to 1, which will set status to Pending when it is not specified.

 The following statuses are of the paid type:
 * Shipped